Alzay007/CurrencyExchange/README.md

 # CurrencyConverter

-This project was generated with [Angular]
+This project was generated with [Angular] and adapted for mobile devices and tablets.

 [DEMO LINK](https://Alzay007.github.io/CurrencyExchange/)